miquido/validoctor/README.md

 Using SimpleRule constructor should cover 99.99% cases, so if you find yourself wanting to do something more complicated it might be a sign that you are trying to over-engineer.
 What we did here is we specified a name of our custom rule, passed a predicate that will be applied to patients to determine whether they are valid or not, and specified severity of violation of this rule.
-We decided on just WARN and not ERROR as we assume Comments reported to violate this rule will need to be reviewed by moderators and not just plain rejected.
+We decided on just WARN and not ERROR as we assume Comments reported violating this rule will need to be reviewed by moderators and not just plain rejected.

 Now, we are ready to create a MultiRule for Comment object that will specify all validations we need: